2000bera/SQL_tutorial/README.md

 # SQL_tutorial
-To manipulate data in SQL
+To manipulate data and cleaning data in SQL using these software (MySQL, PostgreSQL)